Galactic magnetic fields seeded by ultralight dark photons: Dark electromagnetic fields from ultralight dark photons

 The model we consider requires a simple extension of the SM by a U(1) symmetry, which means that it has another abelian gauge boson, $A^{\prime \mu}$ --- the ULDP --- in addition to the gauge bosons in the SM.
 For dynamical processes occurring in the sub-GeV range, the physical $A^{\prime \mu}$ field mixes predominantly with the SM photon $A^\mu$, and the resulting Lagrangian can be written as

 Here $\epsilon$ is the kinetic mixing parameter, $m_{\gamma^{\prime}}$ the mass of the dark photon, and $F_{\mu \nu} = \partial_\mu A_\nu - \partial_\nu A_\mu$ is the usual field strength tensor for the photon with $F_{\mu\nu}'$ similarly defined for the dark photon.
 We work in the canonical mass basis, where the mixing with the $Z$ boson is negligible for ULDPs.
-The interaction part of this Lagrangian consists of the photon and the dark photon, both coupled to the electromagnetic 4-current $J^{\mu}$, with the latter coupling suppressed by a factor of $\epsilon$. \\
+The interaction part of this Lagrangian consists of the photon and the dark photon, both coupled to the electromagnetic 4-current $J^{\mu}$, with the latter coupling suppressed by a factor of $\epsilon$.
+We comment that although other couplings between dark photons and the SM are possible (for example through $B$ or $B-L$ couplings), we only consider the kinetic mixing in this work. \\

 Many possibilities have been studied for the cosmological production of ULDPs that ultimately comprise the DM of the universe \cite{Graham:2015rva, Dror:2018pdh,Long:2019lwl, Kolb:2020fwh, Nelson:2011sf, Arias:2012az}.
 Since we are interested in late-time effects, the particular realization in question is not of significant importance to us.
 However for concreteness, we will focus on the well-studied misalignment mechanism for vector DM \cite{Nelson:2011sf,Arias:2012az}, which we now give a brief account of, providing some comments on its difficulties for producing 100$\%$ of the DM for the mass range we are interested in \cite{Graham:2015rva,Arias:2012az} towards the end of this section. \\